EdgeFirstAI/documentation/docs/getting_started/workflows.md

 <figcaption>Preview: Training Options</figcaption>
 </figure>

-Since the dataset provided in the demo contains 2D annotations (bounding boxes and segmentation masks) we can train a Vision model using Modelpack.
-For instructions to train a Vision model, please refer to [Training Modelpack Tutorial](../models/modelpack/training.md)
+Since the dataset provided in the demo contains 2D annotations (bounding boxes and segmentation masks) we can train a Vision model using ModelPack.
+For instructions to train a Vision model, please refer to [Training ModelPack Tutorial](../models/modelpack/training.md)

 ### 8. Validate Model